-Horses have been used for millennia to enhance humanity’s way of life.
+The equine world features a diverse range of horses, but centuries of selective breeding have produced a few rare treasures and hidden gems.
+We are interested in the rarest horse breeds in the world – those with bloodlines as old as they are scarce, and whose unique characteristics have captivated the hearts of enthusiasts, breeders, and equestrians worldwide.
 There are currently more than 350 horse breeds on the planet, and new ones are being developed every year.
 Some of these breeds are well-known across the world.
 However, others are so rare that very few people have ever heard of them.

 1. The Canadian Horse

-The Canadian horse is named as such because they are considered the national horse of Canada.
+The Canadian horse is considered the national horse of Canada.
 They arrived more than 350 years ago, when the reigning monarch of France at the time, King Louis XIV, sent over a shipload of horses.
 In 1665, that part of Canada was known as New France and was primarily populated with his subjects.

 Although the shipload of horses was comprised of many different breeds, they eventually mixed to become the Canadian horse.
 Modern-day Canadian horses are primarily used as showjumpers or racehorses because they are built fast and sturdy.